 A: Yes!
 Or, at least, “mostly”.
-We generally close for most of the month of January, both to give us some time to do some annual cleaning and maintenance tasks that we can’t do when customers are around, and to give us a bit of a mental break from the day to day grind of opening the store in the slow winter months.
+We generally close for most of the month of January, both to give us a little time to do some annual cleaning and maintenance tasks that we can’t do when customers are around, and to give us a bit of a mental break from the day to day grind of opening the store in the slow winter months.

 Q: What are your hours?